AbdelrahmanHamdyDev/news/README.md

 This also made it possible to:

 - **Add authentication** (login/register with Supabase Auth).
-- Restrict some actions (like search) to logged-in users only.
+- Restrict some actions to logged-in users only.

+### Note:
+Email verification is turned off, so you can login/Register immediately without confirming via email (unreal emails are also accepted).

 ---